BCarrico/BBakery/README.md

 # B's Bread & Pizza
-Static website made for an at home bakery.
+Responsive static website made for an at home bakery.

 **Link to project:** https://bsbread.netlify.app